 Why is it so difficult for us to do those things we know we should?
 Here's a talk I gave at Stanford Medical School as part of their MedX series.

-New Scientist magazine featured my time perception research as their cover story.
+New Scientist magazine features David Eagleman's time perception research as their cover story.